The price war has lost its effectiveness, and China's automobile industry has no way back.

 In addition, global layout has changed from an optional track to a survival necessity.

-Reviewing the 2026 Chongqing Auto Forum, all the warnings and reflections are conveying a core signal: The era of wild growth in the Chinese automotive industry has completely ended, and the era of speculation and following the trend is gone.
+Reviewing the 2026 Chongqing Automobile Forum, all the warnings and reflections are conveying a core signal: The era of wild growth in the Chinese automotive industry has completely ended, and the era of speculation and following the trend is gone.
 The current cold winter in the industry is not a decline but an industrial upgrade through the survival of the fittest.

 Let's cheer for the Chinese automotive industry together.